-- In the test cases tab for the scenario, click on Import Test Cases.
+- In the test cases tab for the scenario, click on Import Test Cases icon.

 - Click on the link to download a template spread sheet.

-- Update the template with necessary data row and import into the scenario.
+- Update the template with necessary data rows.
+Browse for the file and import into the scenario.

 In case you are manually preparing the excel sheet, here are the formatting rules: